atreyasha/spp-explainability/docs/develop.md

             3.  if possible, try to reduce references to Arrieta et al.
                 2020 to reduce perceived over-dependence

+            4.  revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines

         3. Bibliography

             1.  improve capitalization with braces in bibtex file